Who can file a complaint with the Michigan Department of Licensing and Regulatory Affairs (LARA)?

 Why should I retain an attorney to assist with a LARA licensing investigation?

 If you are contacted by a LARA investigator about a complaint, then you should take that very seriously and consult with an attorney who has expertise in licensing cases before you talk with the investigator.
 If a healthcare provider or other professional asks the LARA investigator for additional time to contact an attorney, then the LARA investigator will normally accommodate such a request.
 Often healthcare providers will underestimate the level of risk associated with talking to the investigator without legal representation.
-Sometimes, Healthcare providers will meet with the investigator without legal counsel, hoping that their cooperative efforts will save time or help remove suspicion.
+Sometimes, healthcare providers will meet with the investigator without legal counsel, hoping that their cooperative efforts will save time or help remove suspicion.
 However, what often happens is that healthcare providers volunteer information, some of which may be used against them later in a formal administrative complaint.

 Retaining an experienced licensing defense attorney early (before talking with the investigator) helps healthcare providers obtain the best possible outcome.
 When a written complaint is filed with LARA, the complainant’s identity is usually kept confidential and a copy is not provided to the healthcare provider being investigated.
 Often LARA investigators will share more details with legal counsel than they will with the individual being investigated regarding the content of the allegations.
 It is usually in the healthcare provider’s best interest to obtain as much detail as possible regarding the content of the written complaint because such detail can often help the healthcare provider to develop a stronger defense strategy and plan.